mahendra1044/employee-identity-portal-VZero/README.md

   - `number`, `short_description`, `state` (open|in_progress|closed), `priority`, `updatedAt`, `assigned_to`
 - Save and restart backend; reload the app.

+## Mock Ticket Submission

+The `/api/submit-snow-ticket` endpoint simulates ServiceNow ticket creation for demo purposes.
+It generates mock ticket numbers and logs details to the console.

+### Configuration
+- **Environment Variable**: Set `MOCK_FAILURE_SYSTEMS` in `.env.local` to comma-separated systems that should simulate ticket creation failures (e.g., `MOCK_FAILURE_SYSTEMS=cyberark`).
+  - Default: `['cyberark']` (failure for CyberArk).
+  - All other systems always succeed with detailed mock ticket data.

+### Scenarios
+- **Success (any system except CyberArk)**:
+  - When submitting from a system card (e.g., Ping Directory, Ping MFA), it creates a mock ticket (e.g., `INC-ABC12345`).
+  - Logs full mock ticket object to console, including payload excerpt, status, priority, etc.
+  - Returns ticket details in response for frontend toast.

+- **Failure (CyberArk)**:
+  - When submitting from a CyberArk card, simulates failure (HTTP 500).
+  - Logs error details to console with reason "Mock failure scenario".
+  - Frontend shows error toast; useful for testing error handling.

+### Testing
+1. Login as employee/ops.
+2. Load data for any system (e.g., Ping Directory) → Click "Submit SNOW ticket" → Check console for success log and toast "SNOW ticket submitted: INC-...".
+3. Load data for CyberArk → Click "Submit SNOW ticket" → Check console for failure log and error toast.
+4. To customize failures: Edit `.env.local` with `MOCK_FAILURE_SYSTEMS=system1,system2`, restart dev server.

+This setup allows extending to real ServiceNow integration by replacing the mock logic while reusing the configurable failure simulation for testing.

 ## How to Use

 ### Copy JSON